 Permethrin/Permethrin, Total

-Water quality thresholds for a portion of the pyrethroid pesticides listed above were updated during the development of the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (R5-2017-0057) by the Central Valley Water Board (“Pyrethroid Amendment”).
+Water quality thresholds for a portion of the pyrethroid pesticides listed above were revised during the development of the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (R5-2017-0057) by the Central Valley Regional Water Board (“Pyrethroid Amendment”).
 The pyrethroid amendment employs the freshwater water quality criteria for the protection of aquatic life derived by a methodology developed by the University of California, Davis (TenBrook et al., 2009a).
 The method determines chronic concentration goals, expressed as a 4-day average, which were used as water quality thresholds.
 For the integrated report assessments, the water quality thresholds were compared with the freely dissolved concentrations of the pesticides, if data were reported in that manner or could be calculated.
 In the absence of freely dissolved concentrations, total concentrations were used.
 Table 6-1 provides the water quality thresholds used for the 2020-2022 Integrated Report.

 Table 6-1: Pyrethroid Pesticide Water Quality Thresholds Developed by the University of California, Davis Methodology